 This medication provides hormone replacement therapy.
 During menopause, a woman's ovaries stop producing estrogen and progesterone hormones.
 Menopause is the time in a woman's life when her period stops.
 Patients often buy Premarin is used to treat menopause symptoms such as hot flashes and vaginal changes and to prevent osteoporosis (bone loss).

 The prescribed Premarin dosage can make up for the lower amount of estrogen.
 Patients also buy Premarin to replace estrogen when they have ovarian failure or other conditions that cause a lack of natural estrogen in the body.

-Premarin tablets contain a Conjugated estrogens dosage that works by supplying estrogens that the body may not produce in adequate quantities on its own.
-After oral consumption, the Conjugated Estrogens dosage is released gradually over the course of several hours.
-These estrogens help maintain healthy function of the endocrine system, offer relief from menopausal symptoms, and strengthen the bones, which aids in the protection against osteoporosis.
+Premarin tablets contain a conjugated estrogen dosage that works by supplying estrogens that the body may not produce in adequate quantities on its own.
+After oral consumption, Premarin is released gradually over the course of several hours.
+These estrogens help maintain the healthy function of the endocrine system, offer relief from menopausal symptoms, and strengthen the bones, which aids in the protection against osteoporosis.

 Before taking your prescribed Premarin dosage, read all the instructions that was provided by your pharmacist.
 Take the conjugated estrogens dosage orally as instructed by your doctor.
 This medication can be taken with or without food.
 Make sure you take Premarin at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
 Premarin should taken on a regular basis to have optimal results.
 Do not change or increase your dose.